How to make an iced Americano: your summer savior is here

 As the espresso is the key flavor enhancer here, it pays to invest in decent beans.
 You can use any coffee beans or grounds to make espresso, but you’ll get the best results if you seek out espresso beans.
 These are ground and roasted to intensify the flavor and better suit the espresso brewing process.
 Arabica beans tend to lead espresso blends.
 Dark roasts are robust and punchy, so they are ideal for Iced Americano, but if you prefer a smoother, weaker coffee, go for a blonde roast.

-• Tip: Bean freshness is key - buy beans with a recent roasting date on the packet, not a Sell by Date.
-If you are buying pre-ground beans, make sure it states they are suitable for espresso use.
+• Tip: Bean freshness is key—buy beans with a recent roasting date on the packet, not a sell-by Date.
+If you are buying pre-ground beans, make sure the packet states they are suitable for espresso use.
 The grind needs to be fine but not too fine, or you’ll end up with a watery drink!

 2. Make your espresso